In this Article

 - In the afternoon, your lunch should include a balanced proportion of cooked vegetables, salads, bread, chapati, and rice.
 Eat more starchy foods rather than sugary foods.
 Also, include foods high in protein.

 - Your 4 pm snack should not be heavy.
 If you feel hungry, eat something light like makhana, dry fruits, or fruits.

 - Keep your dinners light as you will want to avoid symptoms of heartburn and constipation.
 Stick to salads and fresh fruits to get a good night’s sleep.

 A healthy and nutritious diet throughout pregnancy will not only benefit you but your baby too.
 Since you are now getting bigger, it is a good idea to get some exercise to offset the calories that you intake and control weight gain.
-Parental yoga, swimming, walking are great options to check weight gain and will keep you strong and fit for normal delivery.
+Parental yoga, swimming, and walking are great options to check weight gain and will keep you strong and fit for normal delivery.